Search for

 11 April 1955 - Air India

-A Lockheed L-749 airliner called the Kashmir Princess was traveling from Bombay, India, to Hong Kong to Jakarta, Indonesia.
+A Lockheed L-749 airliner called the Kashmir Princess was on a charter flight from Bombay, India, to Hong Kong to Jakarta, Indonesia.
 The Air India plane carried 19 people including delegates from China and Vietnam as well as several journalists from Asia and Europe bound for the Asia-Afro Bandung Conference.
 About five hours after departing Hong Kong while flying over the Natuna Islands, an explosion started a fire behind the inboard engine on the right wing.
 Smoke quickly spread through the cabin and cockpit as the aircraft lost pressure.
 While attempting to ditch at sea, the right wing struck the water and the plane broke apart.
-Three members of the crew escaped the wreckage and were rescued but the remaining 16 people were killed.
-Investigators concluded the explosion was caused by a bomb most likely placed aboard to assassinate the premier of China, Zhou Enlai, who was due to be on the flight.
-Zhou Enlai cancelled at the last minute, and evidence suggests he may have known about the plot ahead of time.
-It is most likely that Kuomintang agents from Taiwan were behind the bombing and investigators suspected the explosive was planted by Chow Tse-ming, a janitor for Hong Kong Aircraft Engineering Company who had access to the plane.
-Chow fled to Taiwan, and the Taiwan government refused to extradite him while also denying he was a Kuomintang operative.
-There is also evidence the American CIA played a role in the assassination attempt and may have provided the bomb.
+Three members of the crew escaped and were rescued but the other 16 aboard were killed.
+Investigators concluded the explosion was caused by a bomb most likely planted to assassinate the premier of China, Zhou Enlai, who was to be on the flight.
+Zhou cancelled at the last minute, and there is evidence he may have known about the plot in advance.
+Kuomintang agents from Taiwan were believed responsible for the bombing and investigators suspected the explosive was placed by Chow Tse-ming, a janitor with Hong Kong Aircraft Engineering Company who had access to the plane.
+Chow fled to Taiwan whose government refused to extradite him while also denying he was a Kuomintang operative.
+Evidence also suggests the American CIA played a role in the assassination attempt and may have provided the bomb.

 1 November 1955 - United Airlines Flight 629